bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 You will need `vue-loader` configured to handle the compiling any components that are internally single file `.vue` components.

+The Bootstrap-Vue distribution now includes `ES` modules for all components and directives.
+These are located in the `bootstrap-vue/es/components/` and `bootstrap-vue/es/directives/` directories, when using the NPM bundle.
+When building from the Bootstrap-Vue repo source the directories will be created when you run `yarn build`.

 ### Importing individual components and directives as ES modules

-The Bootstyrap-Vue distribution now includes `ES` modules for all components and directives.

-These are located in the `bootstrap-vue/es/components/` and `bootstrap-vue/es/directives/` directories when using the NPM bundle, or will be created when you run `yarn build` when building from the Bootstrap-Vue repo source.

 Components and directives appear in sub directories, grouped by functionality.
 As an example, you can import `<b-card>` (plus it's sub components) and `<b-table>` as follows: